David-OConnor/lin-alg/README.md

 ## SIMD

-Includes SIMD constructs (SoA layout) for `f32` types: `Vec3x8`,`Vec4x8`, and `Quaternionx8`.
-They are configured with 256-bit wide (AVX) values, performing (for vectors) operations on 8 `f32` Vec3 or Vec4s, or 4 `f64` ones.
-See the example below for details.
+Includes SIMD constructs (SoA layout) for Vec and Quaternion types.
+For example: `Vec3x8`, `Vec3x4``Vec4x8`, and `Quaternionx8` etc, for `f32` and `f64` types.
+They are configured with 256-bit wide (AVX) values, performing (for vectors) operations on 8 `f32` `Vec3`, 4 `f64` `Vec3`, etc. See the examples below for details.

-This library exposes an `f32x8` SIMD type that wraps `__m256` with appropriate constructors, operator overloads etc. This, and the `Vec3x8` etc APIs, mimic the nightly [core::simd](https://doc.rust-lang.org/beta/core/simd/index.html) library.
+This library exposes an `f32x8` SIMD type that wraps `__m256` with appropriate constructors, operator overloads etc, and similar.
+This, and the `Vec3x8` etc APIs, mimic the nightly [core::simd](https://doc.rust-lang.org/beta/core/simd/index.html) library.
+They're used internally by our SIMD vector and quaternion types.
+It also includes `f64x4`.
+We are waiting to add 512-bit wide types until their operations are in stable rust.
+Hopefully soon!

 We take this approach so this library will work on stable rust.
-We'll remove `f32x8` when `core::simd` is stable.
+We'll remove these when `core::simd` is stable.

 ## CUDA (GPU)